sgs-divyashri/Learning/README.md

      iii.
 4xx - Client Error (404 - Not found)
      iv.
 5xx - Server Error (500 - Internal Server error)
    - Advantages of HTTP:
-   - - requires less memory and CPU usage
+     - requires less memory and CPU usage
+   - Diadvantages of HTTP:
+     - less secure as there is no encryption method

 4. HTTPS
+   - Secure version of HTTP
+   - communicate between client and server
+   - all data send between client and server is encrypted and can be decrypted. but hackers cannot read or modify it

-5. JSON
+6. JSON
-6. API
+7. API
    - an intermediator (bridge) to allow diff software applications to communicate with each other.
    - Process:
      - Client (user) send request via URL of API.